Commitments

 -Mechanisms for tracking progress on goals and actions.

--Establish a policy that all new campus construction will be built to at least the U.S. Green Building Council’s LEED Silver standard or equivalent.
+Initiate two or more of the following tangible actions to reduce greenhouse gases while the more comprehensive plan is being developed:-Establish a policy that all new campus construction will be built to at least the U.S. Green Building Council’s LEED Silver standard or equivalent.

 -Adopt an energy-efficient appliance purchasing policy requiring purchase of ENERGY STAR certified products in all areas for which such ratings exist.